Dementia Screening Test: How Clinicians Test For Cognitive Impairment

 Getty/Halfpoint Images

-Current screening tests for dementia and MCI
+Current screening tests and cognitive assessment for dementia and MCI

 Clinicians and medical researchers have developed a variety of assessment tools meant to evaluate patients for neurocognitive disorders.
 In general, they’re meant to be used by qualified medical professionals.